Rest and Recharge: A Self-Care Guide for Teachers

 Like scents, sounds can stimulate your brain, improve your mood and help you unwind.
 There is value in both playing and listening to music, whether you’re revisiting familiar favorites or exploring songs that are new to you.

 Ultimately, relaxing and recharging come from finding things you enjoy doing.
-When you’re feeling drained or like you might just need a reset, identifying activities that fill your cup and making a conscious effort to do them will help to create a grounding sense of balance in your life.
+When you’re feeling drained or like you might need a reset, identifying activities that help to nourish yourself and making a conscious effort to do them will create a grounding sense of balance in your life.

 We’ll See You This Summer!

-We hope these ideas sparked new and inspired ways to rest, relax and recharge.
+We hope these ideas sparked new and inspiring ways to rest, relax and recharge.
 We can’t wait to see you at Camp Invention®!